 The red carpet became the runway as the best dressed Critics Choice Awards guests showcased some of 2022's biggest trends.
 Although the latest season of fashion shows have drawn to a close, awards season ushers in some of the most important dates in the style calendar.

-While the fashion trends 2022 has to offer are dictated by the runway shows in New York, London, Milan, and Paris, awards season offers designers the chance to showcase their work on some of the biggest names in film, television, and music, putting them in front of an audience of millions.
-From custom designs to hot off the runway looks, getting a dress on a celebrity isn't easy, but helping a star to the best dressed list is priceless.
+While the latest fashion trends are dictated by the runway shows in New York, London, Milan, and Paris, awards season offers designers the chance to showcase their work on some of the biggest names in film, television, and music, putting them in front of an audience of millions.
+From custom designs to hot off-the-runway looks, getting a dress on a celebrity isn't easy, but helping a star to the best-dressed list is priceless.
+From the Met Gala to the top Golden Globes dresses, all eyes are on the red carpet to see what styles are hot, and what's not.

 6 trends spotted on the best dressed Critics Choice Awards guests